 What are you building at Cabrini?

-We are improving our services with a new clinical building within the existing Cabrini Malvern campus on Wattletree Road at the corner of Isabella Street.
-The new clinical building will help us to address the changing needs and expectations of our patients, upgrade older infrastructure and improve medical services across a range of areas.
+We are improving our services with the new Gandel Wing on the existing Cabrini Malvern campus on Wattletree Road at the corner of Isabella Street.
+The new Gandel Wing will help us to address the changing needs and expectations of our patients, upgrade older infrastructure and improve medical services across a range of areas.

-What are the benefits of the proposed new clinical building?
+What are the benefits of the Gandel Wing?

 Cabrini patients, and anyone who might choose or need to use Cabrini in the future, will benefit from the new facility.
 Cabrini has a long history of providing excellent care to patients needing emergency care, for urgent cardiac patients and for maternity patients.
 Patients in need of radiotherapy treatment for cancer will benefit greatly.
 Currently, patients who need radiotherapy have had to be treated elsewhere.
 We will soon be able to provide fully integrated cancer care to meet the needs of the Cabrini community.

 What will the impacts be on the local community?